ariesphyo/Investigating_Netflix_Movies_in_Python/README.md

 # Investigating_Netflix_Movies_in_Python

+Welcome!
+This project is part of my learning journey as a Data Analyst using Python on DataCamp.

 This analysis performs exploratory data analysis on Netflix movies data to understand more about movies from the 1990s decade.
 The analysis performs the following tasks:

   1. Filtering the data for movies released in the 1990s
   2. Finding the most frequent movie duration